 People should know what they should do after being involved in a truck accident.
 They should be aware of the measures to take to ensure they protect their rights and secure the chance of getting the maximum compensation.
 Below are crucial steps we highly recommend that you take after the truck collision in Middletown, CT.

-The first thing you must do is inform the police of what has occurred, and they will rush to the scene.
-Be ready to answer any questions they might have since they will compile an accident report that can be used in your claim case.
+The first thing you must do is inform the police of what has occurred, and they’ll rush to the scene.
+Be ready to answer any questions they might have since they’ll compile an accident report that can be used in your claim case.

 Try to help other victims of the collision that need some assistance.
 Acting fast can help save a life.
 Try and get people to safety and administer first aid to those that need it before the emergency response team arrives and take over things – helping the victims.